Skip to main content

 1. Copy the path of the directory that contains your custom commands’ Markdown files.

-icon below the chat input box.
+2. In Kombai, click the icon below the chat input box.

 3. Go to the Commands tab.